steveuniverseuwu/EvidenceShield6/CONSOLIDATION_COMPLETE.md

 ## 🎉 Success!

-The EvidenceShield project has been **successfully consolidated** from a confusing dual-directory structure into a clean, professional, single-configuration setup.
+The ChainGuard project has been **successfully consolidated** from a confusing dual-directory structure into a clean, professional, single-configuration setup.

 ---